 - You need to trigger this next meditative state of mind, which we call The FLOW STATE by practicing specific physical exercises.
-You need to create a workout that triggers Flow.
+You need to create a workout that activates the flow state triggers.
 So, How do you know if the exercise you are doing are promoting this state?
 With my experience performing movements that require “deep embodiment” of physical awareness that stimulates proprioception and vestibular awareness will be more likely to trigger Flow.

 - Acknowledgment and requirement for recovery.
 One of the cycles of Flow is The recovery period, which is one of the stumbling block for most MMA fighters and it’s the biggest obstacle for hacking and maintaining the zone or the Flow State.
 After experiencing the dramatic high performance, you will get your emotion dropped as you are not feeling as superhuman as you felt just a while ago.
 You need to rebalance and rebuild all those energy used with meditation.

 Deep down we all understand the importance of adding meditation into our routine.
 However the value we give it is generally very low.
 I hope for you, that this article triggers a need to incorporate meditation/Flow into your daily plan.
 Correct meditation and correct exercises do not require a massive amount of time to practice.
 However, in failing to add this simple method you will dramatically impact the quality of time you have to train.

 You can find out more on Meditation for fighters and the Flow State with this short video tutorial.